Warmer Climate Risks Turning Cities into Heat Traps, Experts Warn

 Increasing temperatures were not considered in the planning when the world's megacities were growing.
 Many of them are now at risk of being transformed into ovens – and it is the most vulnerable part of the population that is hardest hit, warns Eleni Myrivili, heat chief at the UN's housing and building issues program.

-In the Greek capital Athens, the UN has worked on categorizing extreme heat.
-Different levels of heatwaves should trigger different types of guidelines and measures from a political standpoint.
+In the Greek capital Athens, the UN has been working to categorize extreme heat.
+Different levels of heatwaves should trigger different types of guidelines and measures from a political perspective.

 We have also created heat campaigns, so that people understand how dangerous heat can be for their health and what they should do during heatwaves, says Eleni Myrivili.